 Apache SubversionTM Issues Description System cannot find file If a message stating that, "The system cannot find the file specified" displays, this usually means that the Subversion executable cannot be found in the path you specified in the BinaryPath field of the Command Based Version Control Properties window.
 Verify that svn.exe exists in the directory you specified in this field.
 Command execution When executing Subversion commands, user input is not allowed.
 This presents an issue when the user is using Subversion with the SSH method and must enter a password to establish the Secure Shell.
 Workaround: Generate identity keys that automatically authenticate between the client and the server when connecting with SSH.
-OutOfMemory exception when adding a large number of objects When adding a large number of objects, Subversion may encounter OutOfMemory exception.
+When adding a large number of objects, Subversion may encounter OutOfMemory exception.
 Workaround: Commit objects in several steps.
-SVN is missing in the list of available providers If Subversion is missing in the list of available version control providers, it means that Subversion.xml was removed or corrupted.
-Workaround: Contact Support to get a new Subversion.xml and place it under < Toad install path>/Templates/Version Control/.
-Object Issues Description Adding multiple objects failed When you add multiple objects to version control, the objects are grouped and added in batches (for example, all the tables for a particular schema are added at once).
+If Subversion is missing in the list of available version control providers, it means that Subversion.xml was removed or corrupted.
+Workaround: Contact Support to get a new Subversion.xml and place it under < Toad install path >/Templates/Version Control/.
+Description When you add multiple objects to version control, the objects are grouped and added in batches (for example, all the tables for a particular schema are added at once).
 If an error (for example, failure to support Korean characters) causes this command to fail, none of the objects are added.
-Script Issues Description Canceled check-in SQL scripts remain checked out if a change was made to the text, but check-in was canceled during the prompt for a check-in comment.
+Description SQL scripts remain checked out if a change was made to the text, but check-in was canceled during the prompt for a check-in comment.
 This behavior is by design-that is; the user can either undo the checkout or check in the script.
-Note: If you alter the object again, you receive a prompt to use the "locally changed" script Click Yes to use the locally changed copy; click No to refresh the local copy from the source repository; click Cancel to cancel the prompt.
+Note: If you alter the object again, you receive a prompt to use the "locally changed" scrip Click Yes to use the locally changed copy; click No to refresh the local copy from the